ifurusato/pimaster2ardslave/README.md

 ## Status

-At the time of this writing this project is less than a week old and it is not yet entirely functional (communication works but the master-slave "API" is not yet finished).
-It's being exposed publicly so that those interested can follow its progress.
-When things begin to work we'll update this status section.
+At the time of this writing the project is less than a week old, and is not yet entirely functional (communication works but the master-slave "API" is not finished).
+The project is being exposed publicly so that those interested can follow its progress.
+When things stabilise we'll update this status section.

 ## Installation